 The EU wants consumers to know what data you have on them as well as what you do with it.
 And they also want them to be able to figure it out without a lawyer.

 Most businesses already get some type of consent from their customers, but the GDPR mandates separate consent for each use of their data.
-If you sell a product online and need to ship it to the customer, for example, it’s reasonable to request name, address, email, and phone number.
-But you can’t use that information later to send catalogs or emails, or call to make a sales pitch, without getting explicit consent for each of those activities.
+If you sell a product online and need to ship it to the customer, for example, it’s reasonable to request a name, address, email, and phone number.
+But you can’t use that information later to send catalogs or emails or call to make a sales pitch without getting explicit consent for each of those activities.

 Your approach to user-generated content